truenas/documentation/content/CORE/UIReference/Network/NetworkSummary.md

 ---
 title: "Network Summary"
+description: "This article describes the Network Summary screen in TrueNAS CORE."
 weight: 10
+tags:
+- corenetworksummary
+- corenetworkinterfaces
 ---

 It is recommended to set up your system connections before setting up data sharing.